I may have a problem. I really, really enjoyed designing my book cover. And at some point, I started making fake book covers because I could.

 Early drafts

-On a Side Note: Canva vs Adobe Spark vs Inkscape
+Side Note: Canva vs Inkscape

 I started using Inkscape for the first few covers.

-After you design it.
+Final Step: After you design it.
 Show it off.

 After I made version 12, I knew I needed some opinions, or an extra set of eyes to know if I was headed in the right direction.

 I got opinions from my sisters.
-One suggested to keep the font in black because that stood out the most.
+One suggested keeping the font in black because that stood out the most.
 The other told me I shouldn’t feather the white shadow behind my title, but just leave a white outline.
 They’re very smart girls, my sisters, and I trust their eye for design.

 Next up, the print cover.
-What am I going to do about my back side and the spine?
+What am I going to do about my backside and the spine?
 Oh, I’m a little excited.